Good & Climate Friendly Food

 - Humus build-up needs plant diversity

 - Soil structure and water balance

-I will be happy to discuss all these questions with you, prepare research or provide an overview of the state of scientific knowledge and legal regulations.
+I’m looking forward to discussing with you all these topics, prepare research or provide an overview of the state of scientific knowledge and legal regulations.

 Further publications can be found here.